dgoldsb/synergy-jointpdf/README.md

 Train the system to maximize the memory of the system, while minimizing the effect of pertubations.
 An initial measure for memory would be the mutual information between the initial state, and the later state.
 Later, the halftime of the mutual information could be used as an improved measure.
+The Kullback-Leibler divergence can be used for disturbance impact.
 Training can be done using, for example, a genetic algorithm.

 We can repeat the simulation many times with different starting points, to generate enough data to determine MIs and entropies.